temuller/hostphot/README.md

 }
 ```

-## What's new!
+## What's new

 v3.1.0

 * Using DES DR2 instead of DR1
 * Downloading images, for some surveys, trying to avoid timeout errors.
 * Adapting global aperture even if the survey is the same as the reference (mainly to avoid issues with JWST).
-* Fixing/adding features from different issues, mainly for HST/JWST (#8, #9, #10, #11 - thanks Lisa!).
+* Fixing/adding features from different issues, mainly for HST/JWST ([#8](https://github.com/temuller/hostphot/issues/8), [#9](https://github.com/temuller/hostphot/issues/9), [#10](https://github.com/temuller/hostphot/issues/10), [#11](https://github.com/temuller/hostphot/issues/11) - thanks Lisa!).

 v3.0.0

-* Major internal restructuring of the code
+* Major internal restructuring of the code:
   * Convert the cutouts into a module with each survey as a different submodule
   * Storage of input parameters (with timestamps)
   * Storage of output parameters in a more friendly format
   * Restructuring of output files
-* Fix the VISTA SCIENCE ARCHIVE url for downloading VISTA images
+* Fix the VISTA SCIENCE ARCHIVE url for downloading VISTA images.
 * Fix issue with VISTA image size when downloading cuouts
 * The download of VISTA images now automatically chooses the survey with overlap for the given coordinates, prioritising the survey with deeper coverage.
 * The user experience is kept approximately consistent with previous versions, but there are some changes
 * Download of HST images is now working!
 * Adding download of JWST images!

 ___
 v2.10.0

 * Adding JWST! (few NIRCam filters for now - thanks to Lisa Kelsey for this addition)
 * SkyMapper upgrade from DR2 to DR4 (note that there is still a problem with the photometric calibration of extended sources)
 * Fix HST functions, which includes working with Drizzlepac images